This course requires you to complete the following core modules:

 Microbial and Molecular Technology (10 credits)

-During the microbiology practicals students will gain experience in conventional techniques related to the characterisation of some important pathogens.
-From this they will appreciate the key features of bacterial identification and the spectrum of activity of commonly used antibiotics.
-The student will gain hands-on experience of a number of molecular biological techniques used in the study of microbial and molecular biological techniques.
+During the microbiology practicals you will gain experience in conventional techniques related to the characterisation of some important pathogens.
+From this you will appreciate the key features of bacterial identification and the spectrum of activity of commonly used antibiotics.
+You will gain hands-on experience of a number of molecular biological techniques used in the study of microbial and molecular biological techniques.

 Applied Molecular Microbiology (20 credits)